morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 ### Elastic beanstalk - docker integration

 By using Docker with Elastic Beanstalk, you have an infrastructure that handles all the details of capacity provisioning, load balancing, scaling, and application health monitoring.

+#### Multi docker integration

+When you create an environment, you can choose Docker or multi-container Docker.
+Multi-container docker will created multiple containers in a single EC2 instance.

+Docker is run on EB.
+It will create ECS cluster for us.

+A `Dockerrun.aws.json` file is an Elastic Beanstalk–specific JSON file that describes how to deploy a set of Docker containers as an Elastic Beanstalk application.